 After all this I realized, hey, here my husband and I wonder how we’re going to do all this work and that we’d like to learn from someone and have a part in but didn’t know how it would work and God sent my neighbor who was more than willing to lend a hand and expertise.
 He enjoyed getting things done, fixing things, and hard work.
 God had answered a prayer today and who knows where it could lead us.
 Keep an open heart.
 You never know who God can bring you to help you when you need it, like me it can come in at an unlikely time and situation.

-I see a dinner of appreciation for my neighbor in my future.
+I see a dinner for my neighbor in my future.

 May you be open to the surprising ways God answers prayers.